Fish stuffed with rice in the oven. Stuffed fish. Hot fish dishes. Recipes, photos. Whole stuffed fish

 • ease of reproduction.

 Worth knowing!
-Geranium is the largest genus in the Geranium family, while Pelargonium is the most famous and popular.
+Geranium is the largest genus in the Geranium family, and pelargonium is the most famous and popular.

-In total, the geranium family has 5 genera and as many as 800 plant varieties.
+In total, the geranium family has 5 genera and as many as 800 plant species.

 Differences

-Despite some similarities, there are not so few differences between plants:
+Despite some similarities, there are quite a few differences between the plants:

 • resistance to cold;